How to Secure a Dishwasher that’s Attached to the Countertop or Cabinet

 1. Secure the anchors to their place by pushing through two pan head screws into the dishwasher tub frame.
 These screws are typically included within the anchor kit.
 The upper part of the anchor must extend and form a flat surface with the back part of your dishwasher door.
 Do the same for the other anchor.

 1. Put the dishwasher into the designated place, then open its door and set a level throughout this appliance’s upper edge area.
-Make the dishwasher level by raising or lowering each of its front feet and place it as close as possible to the countertop.
+Make the dishwasher level by raising or lowering each front foot and place it as close as possible to the countertop.

 1. Create another 1/2” deep hole by the upper hole part of the anchor into your kitchen cabinet.
 Push a screw into the cabinet through the anchor.
 Do the same for the other side of the anchor.

-Fixing the position or securing a kitchen dishwasher position by yourself is highly feasible as long as you follow the steps carefully and adequately.
+Fixing the position or securing a kitchen dishwasher by yourself is highly feasible if you follow the steps carefully and adequately.

-To perform the guides on how to secure a dishwasher above, make sure you prepare the required tool beforehand, so the process won’t take long, even if it’s tackled only by one individual.
+To perform the guides on securing a dishwasher above, ensure you prepare the required tool beforehand so the process won’t take long, even if it’s tackled only by one individual.

 Gravatar Image